An Evolving Linguistics Curriculum

 Linguistics Course Catalog

-For a full and updated list of linguistics courses, reference our most recent course catalog for the 2024-2025 academic year.
-The next academic year's course catalog will be released in late May.
+For a full and updated list of linguistics courses, reference our most recent course catalog for the 2025-2026 academic year.

 While we try to maintain a consistent course offering pattern, due to faculty leaves, enrollment numbers, and curricular changes, we can't always accomodate this.
 Use the links below to check out the courses that are currently beging offered and our course offering history.

-Check out some of our featured courses for the upcoming Fall 2025 semester.
+Check out some of our featured courses for the upcoming Spring 2026 semester.
 For a full and updated list of Linguistics courses, explore our course catalog.

 Explore Linguistics Courses